 STATE OF NEW HAMPSHIRE FISH AND GAME DEPARTMENT WILDLIFE DIVISION

-Below is a breakdown of the bear harvest through September 23rd for the past 6 years.
-Currently, this year’s harvest is running 41% behind the 5-year in-season average of 698 bears, and 52% below the 2024 tally (870 bears) at this point in the season.
-This year’s harvest is expected to be similar to recent years based on average food abundance.
-Please note that these numbers are preliminary and only represent the number of bear registration forms that have arrived to Concord by 9/23/25.
-A total of 14 bear registration stations have been established around the state for the 2025 bear hunting season.
+Below is a breakdown of the bear harvest through October 5th for the past 6 years.
+Currently, this year’s harvest is running 18% behind the 5-year in-season average of 870 bears, and 46% below the 2024 tally (1041 bears) at this point in the season.
+This year’s harvest is expected to be similar to recent years with average food abundance.
+Please note that these numbers are preliminary and only represent the number of bear registration forms that arrived in Concord by 10/5.
+14 bear registration stations have been established around the state for the 2025 bear hunting season.
 The addition of these stations has been met with great popularity among bear hunters.
-To date, 61% of bears harvested have been brought to a registration station.
+So far this season, 65% of bears harvested have been brought to a registration station.
 It’s important to note that there is some lag time from when a bear is registered to when the registration forms arrive in Concord.
 The harvest trend seen to date may change in the coming weeks as increased registration forms are received.

-This year marks the second hunting season that New Hampshire hunters may harvest two bears.
+2025 marks the second hunting season that New Hampshire hunters can harvest two bears.
 One bear may be taken statewide, with an additional bear eligible for harvest in the White Mountains region, (WMU’s C1, D2, E, F).
-So far this season there have been 8 hunters that have harvested two bears.
+So far this season there have been 20 hunters that have harvested two bears.

 Biologists continue to assess fall mast crops around the state, and preliminary assessment information is showing average production across the landscape.
-Summer soft mast crop abundance varied by region but seems to align with long-term averages, despite a significant drought.
-Hard mast crops are still being assessed, however it is clear that acorns are abundant statewide, with good beechnuts also being reported in some areas.
+Summer soft mast crop abundance varied by region but seems to align with long-term averages.
+Hard mast crops are still being assessed, however it is clear that acorn crops are abundant statewide, with good beechnuts also being reported in some areas.
 Bears will continue to exploit these crops well into late fall, likely leading to an increased harvest by opportunistic deer hunters.

 Thank you to everyone for promptly submitting registration slips.
 Please continue to submit all bear registration slips and premolars with deer data mailings during the rest of the 2025 bear season.
 Your continued effort is much appreciated.